italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Wallet must provide trustworthy and complete information about Verifiers to the End-User.
+     - The Wallet must provide trustworthy and complete information about Verifiers to the User.

 The Wallet validates the OpenID Federation Trust Chain related to the Verifier and its information is displayed to the User before the presentation.